 The form of order used was, “Until further order, Ms Natasha Donna Hagendorfer not sell, transfer, dispose of or further encumber the property.”
 A similar order enjoined the other named beneficiary.

-What key factors does a Court consider when granting a TFM Injunction?
+What key factors does a Court consider when granting a TFM injunction?

 “The plaintiff will need to demonstrate an arguable case,” Tasman says.
 “In Hagendorfer the plaintiff needed to show an arguable case against the estate and the named beneficiaries.”